HomeDashboard

 Together with imports, the production of refined products constitutes the supply side of oil.
 If supply is lower than demand, there will be a deficit.
 This means that the product stock will decrease.
 COVA and the IEA also monitor refining activity in neighbouring countries and the rest of the world.

-The above graph presents the consumption of refined products in the Netherlands.
 It incorporates all consumption by road transport, shipping, construction, agriculture and industry.
 Aviation and maritime bunkering in the Netherlands have been included as well.

 The final energy demand refers to the fuel consumption by industry, households, services, agriculture and transport.
 By ‘bunkering’ we mean refuelling by aircraft and ships with an international destination.